COVID-19: African variant reveals sequencing lag | DW | 19.05.2021

 Researchers say more countries need to sequence the SARS-CoV-2 virus genome.
-It would help spot and track new variants like the Central African B.1.620 quicker.
+It would help speed up spotting and tracking of new variants like the Central African B.1.620.

-There are literally hundreds of variants of SARS-CoV-2, the coronavirus that causes COVID-19 infections.
+There are hundreds of variants of SARS-CoV-2, the coronavirus that causes COVID-19 infections.

 They are all related.
 But it is virtually impossible to stay on top of every single one.